hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

   By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

-* `remote_type` (string) - The type of remote machine that will be used to build this VM rather than a local desktop product.
-The only value accepted for this currently is "esx5".
-If this is not set, a desktop product will be used.
-By default, this is not set.

 * `remote_datastore` (string) - The path to the datastore where the resulting VM will be stored when it is built on the remote machine.
 By default this is "datastore1".
 This only has an effect if `remote_type` is enabled.